 The Small Exchange utilizes position, volume, and accountability levels in conjunction with position limits to maintain a fair and orderly market place.
 The limit and levels listed below apply to each available contact month.
 Position and volume levels are always in effect for the available contracts.
 The position limit becomes effective five (5) trading days prior to the contract’s expiration; for all other days the accountability levels are in effect.
 For more information on position limits and reporting levels, please refer to Small Exchange Rules 521-523.

-The below limits apply to all Small Exchange products: SFX, SM75, and SPRE.
+The below limits apply to all Small Exchange products: SFX, SM75, SPRE, and STIX, unless otherwise specified.

 Position Reporting Level (102A) - SFX & SPRE